Zahner-elektrik/Zahner-Remote-Python/README.md

 ![Zahner-Remote-Python](http://zahner.de/documentation/github_resources/Zahner-Remote-Python.png)

-The repository Zahner-Remote-Python contains examples for using the Python package [zahner_potentiostat](https://github.com/Zahner-elektrik/zahner_potentiostat) to control the [Zahner Potentiostats](http://zahner.de/products/external-potentiostats.html) **PP212, PP222, PP242 or XPOT2**.
+The repository Zahner-Remote-Python contains examples for using the Python package [zahner_potentiostat](https://github.com/Zahner-elektrik/zahner_potentiostat) to control the [Zahner Potentiostats](http://zahner.de/products/external-potentiostats.html) **PP212, PP222, PP242 or a XPOT2**.

 The package was developed to **easily integrate** external Zahner Potentiostats into Python scripts for more **complex measurement** tasks and for **automation purposes**.

 The control concept is that there are different primitives which can be combined for different electrochemical measurement methods.
 These primitives can all be configured differently to match the application.
-In the documentation of the respective function all possible configuration setter methods are listed.
+In the [API documentation](http://zahner.de/documentation/zahner_potentiostat/index.html) of the respective function all possible configuration setter methods are listed.

 **The following [primitives](https://en.wikipedia.org/wiki/Language_primitive) are available to compose methods with:**
 * Potentiostatic or galvanostatic polarization